 We believe administration of drug via suprachoroidal injection may provide improved levels of drug to the targeted retina and choroid, with drug remaining more localized and away from other parts of the eye, where the drug could cause side effects.
 Corticosteroids are effective both at treating the inflammatory aspect of ocular disease and at reducing macular edema, but when delivered intravitreally, they have been associated with significant side effects, such as cataract formation or exacerbation and elevated IOP, which can lead to glaucoma.
 Anti-VEGF drugs, while highly effective in reducing macular edema, require frequent administration, in most cases either monthly or every other month after an initial period of monthly treatments.
-We believe that our differentiated approach of injecting ocular drugs into the SCS may result in fewer side effects, a similar efficacy profile with lower drug amounts required, and longer duration of therapeutic effect with less frequent required injections.
+We believe that our differentiated approach of injecting ocular drugs into the SCS may result in fewer side effects and improved bioavailability of drug at the diseased retina and choroid, as compared to intravitreal administration, a faster onset of therapeutic effect, a similar efficacy profile with lower drug amounts required, and longer duration of therapeutic effect with less frequent required injections.
 The procedure for suprachoroidal injection is conducted in an in-office setting and is similar in terms of patient preparation and duration to the procedure for intravitreal injection, and we therefore expect our products, if they achieve regulatory approval, to be incorporated into retinal and uveitis specialists' standard medical practice.